SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     <about using 3.Docker>

-    The installed many applications of Docker contianers should be sync as a
+    The installed many applications of Docker containers should be sync as a

     new sync_image.